aakshi77/Sentiment-Analysis-of-IMDB-Movie-Reviews-/README.md

 The dataset is split into a training set (80%) and a testing set (20%).

-A Logistic Regression classifier is trained on the TF-IDF vectors of the training data.
+A Logistic Regression classifier is trained on the TF-IDF vectors of the aining data.

 Model Evaluation: